 Attention-deficit/hyperactivity disorder or ADHD is one of the most common diagnoses in the United States, with the most recent data from the Centers for Disease Control estimating that approximately 9.4% of children between the ages of 2 and 17 have ever been diagnosed.
 Drug manufacturers saw this diagnosis as a billion dollar opportunity, with many ADHD drugs now available on the market, like Adderall, Ritalin, Strattera and Concerta.

-Janssen Pharmaceuticals, a branch of Johnson & Johnson, first introduced Concerta to the market in 2000 after the drug was FDA approved.
+Janssen Pharmaceuticals, a branch of Johnson & Johnson, first introduced Concerta to the market in 2000 after the drug was approved by the U.S. Food and Drug Administration (FDA).
 Concerta is an extended release ADHD medication intended for children 6 and older and adults up to the age of 65.
 The drug’s active ingredient is methylphenidate HCI, the same active ingredient as Ritalin, and is considered a central nervous system (CNS) stimulant.

 Common Side Effects of Concerta